Woman of the Hour: Themes

-Woman of the Hour is based on the true story of serial killer Rodney Alcala.
-It has been described as "adjacent to true crime" but "fictionalized enough to qualify as a straightforward drama".

 Woman of the Hour explores the entrenched sexism within the entertainment industry and broader culture of the era.
 It critiques the societal structures that enabled Alcala, emphasizing how seemingly innocuous sexism and misogyny normalize violence against women, potentially leading to escalated harm.
-Marya E. Gates of RogerEbert.com notes that the film's visual language could be seen as a critique of true crime films, "which often seem to revel in recreating this violence."
+Marya E. Gates of RogerEbert.com notes that the film's visual language could be seen as a critique of true crime films, "which often seem to revel in recreating this violence".
 The film also examines how women are frequently compelled to perform charm and compliance to navigate perilous situations.

-In her review of the film, Alison Wilkison of The New York Times references a frequently cited quotation, often paraphrased from Margaret Atwood, which posits that "men are afraid women will laugh at them, while women are afraid men will murder them."
-She asserts that Woman of the Hour embodies this sentiment, presenting it as "this maxim in the form of a feature-length movie."
+In her review of the film, Alissa Wilkinson of The New York Times referenced a frequently cited quotation, often paraphrased from Margaret Atwood, which posits that "men are afraid women will laugh at them, while women are afraid men will murder them".
+She asserts that Woman of the Hour embodies this sentiment, presenting it as "this maxim in the form of a feature-length movie".